DebeshJha/ResUNetPlusPlus-with-CRF-and-TTA/README.md

 <img src="img/roc.png">

 ## Citation
-Please cite our previous paper if you find the work useful:
+Please cite our work if you find it useful.

 <pre>
 @INPROCEEDINGS{8959021,
   author={D. {Jha} and P. H. {Smedsrud} and M. A. {Riegler} and D. {Johansen} and T. D. {Lange} and P. {Halvorsen} and H. {D. Johansen}},